chocobearz/faisal-cids/README.md

 postgres=# \l
 ```

-`faisaldatabase` should not already exist
+`faisalcids` should not already exist

-Create `faisaldatabase` and check that it was created properly
+Create `faisalcids` and check that it was created properly

 ```
-postgres=# CREATE DATABASE faisaldatabase;
+postgres=# CREATE DATABASE faisalcids;
 postgres=# \l
 ```